EvanGrillo/FinTech_Course/homework/1_module/README.md

 - **Benefits:**

-1. It would help to democraticize the process by sourcing data from consumers engaged
+1. It would help to democraticize the process by sourcing data from tourers
 2. Other firms like Zillow share the data
 3. Other platforms such as Zillow have a better search UI/UX and filters
 4. By showing the math, consumers may be more engaged in the logic